 As post-socialist Romania aligned to the current global trends of neoliberalism, inclusion and exclusion (of Roma) reflect a new societal order also manifested in spatial (urban) arrangements.
 This order privileges the winners of the privatization and marketization of public goods, and it is inclusive for people, places, and societal areas that might be better included into the political economy of capitalism (as a labour force, as geographical zones worthy of investment, as domains which deserve development – all of these as sources of profit).
 But it is exclusive towards those who were rendered “surplus” and “needless” from the point of view of those in power and of the capital, or who became so vulnerable that their labour rights could be exploited due to their socio-spatial position, wedged in between the borders of legality and human dignity.

 A (self)-reflexive account – through documents and pictures – on the visions, aims and actions of anti-segregation activism in the city of Cluj-Napoca since 2010.
 This is based on the interconnectedness between (1) learning about the production of social exclusion and marginalization, (2) building up solidarities across ethnic groups and people occupying different positions in hierarchies of power, and (3) participating on the empowerment of the disadvantaged.

-Based on the long version of the final Romanian report accomplished in June 2013, a scholarly article with the title Mapping Roma Marginalization in Local Contexts was published in the Special issue of Studia UBB Sociologia (Volume 58 (LVIII) 2013, December, Issue 2), pp. 111-155, alongside with the first results of the SPAREX researchon the Spatialization and racialization of social exclusion.
+Based on the long version of the final Romanian report accomplished in June 2013 as an outcome of the contextual inquiry Faces and Causes of Roma marginalization.
+Tools and methods for evaluation and data collection (December 2012 – June 2013), a scholarly article with the title Mapping Roma Marginalization in Local Contexts was published in the Special issue of Studia UBB Sociologia (Volume 58 (LVIII) 2013, December, Issue 2), pp. 111-155, alongside with the first results of the SPAREX researchon the Spatialization and racialization of social exclusion.